120347 Salacia

-Salacia was discovered on 22 September 2004, by American astronomers Henry Roe, Michael Brown and Kristina Barkume at the Palomar Observatory in California, United States.
-It has been observed 124 times, with precovery images back to 25 July 1982.
+Salacia (minor-planet designation: 120347 Salacia) is a large trans-Neptunian object (TNO) and possible dwarf planet in the Kuiper belt that is probably between 800 km and 875 km in diameter.
+It was discovered on 22 September 2004, by American astronomers Henry Roe, Michael Brown and Kristina Barkume at the Palomar Observatory in California, United States.
 Salacia orbits the Sun at an average distance that is slightly greater than that of Pluto.
 It was named after the Roman goddess Salacia and has a single known moon, Actaea.
+Salacia and Actaea form a binary system where both bodies are tidally locked to each other, similar to Pluto and Charon.